thealongsider/Data-Analytics-Projects/README.md

 Bank Debts Recovery Analysis -- Used Linear Regression, Chi Squared tests, and Kruskal-Wallis statistical test to confirm the validity of different levels of debt recovery strategy spending based on user expected return value.
 I completed this project provided by DataCamp.

 Choropleth Mapping -- Created geographical maps using plotly

+Decision Trees & Random Forest to Predict Borrower Payback -- Created decision tree and random forest models to predict loan payback using Lending Club data.
+I completed this project as part of an online data science course.

 Ecommerce Analysis using Linear Regression -- Used Linear Regression to give insight into ecommerce company's decision on whether to focus on their mobile app or website.
 I completed this project as part of an online data science course.
 The data and company are fictional.